ENGLISH LAVENDER

 Spring

-Requirements (location, soil, light, water, frost, warnings):
+Requirements: location, soil, light, water, frost, warnings

 It may be invasive in prime conditions.
 It thrives in full sun with excellent drainage and tolerates extreme heat and humidity as well as cold.
-Ensure constant soil moisture, by watering them daily.
-Gaura should be placed in a position with morning sun, and afternoon shade.

-Blooming season:
+Blooming season

-From early spring till late autumn.
+From early spring till late autumn

-It is generally pest and disease-free but may be affected by certain pests like aphids.
-Infestations of spider mites, whiteflies, and leaf miners are less common.
+It is generally pest and disease-free, but may be affected by certain pests like aphids.
+Infestations of spider mites, whiteflies, and leaf miners are less common,

-It has a long bloom time and blooms in the early morning when bees are very active.
+Benefits for beesIt has a long bloom time and bees are very active in the early morning.

 FREYLINIA